Understanding Volatile Organic Compounds (VOCs) and Emissions Control

-The Environmental Protection Agency (EPA) classifies a Volatile Organic Compound (VOC) as “any compound of carbon that participates in atmospheric photochemical reactions.”
-This classification excludes carbon monoxide, carbon dioxide, carbonic acid, ammonium carbonate, metallic carbides, and carbonates.
-VOCs are released into the air when harmful chemicals vaporize.
-The boiling point of a particular compound can be used to gauge how easily it vaporizes, and therefore how volatile it is.
-The lower the boiling point, the higher the volatility.
+The Environmental Protection Agency (EPA) defines a Volatile Organic Compound (VOC) as “any compound of carbon that participates in atmospheric photochemical reactions.”
+This definition excludes carbon monoxide, carbonic acid, ammonium carbonate, metallic carbides, and carbonates.
+VOCs are released into the air when certain chemicals vaporize.
+A compound’s boiling point indicates how easily it vaporizes: the lower the boiling point, the higher the volatility.

-The EPA monitors the amount of VOCs released into the air by manufacturing plants and sets restrictions on their annual emissions.
-By understanding which type of VOC is being released throughout the production cycle, manufacturers can choose the right emission control system for their particular plant.
+The EPA monitors VOC emissions from manufacturing plants and sets limits on annual releases.
+By understanding which types of VOCs are produced during the production process, manufacturers can select the most effective emission control system for their facility.

 Types of VOCs

-The EPA categorizes VOCs by their volatility.
-While the compounds in each category are still considered harmful, their varying boiling points affect how easily they can be absorbed into the air.
-The EPA recently changed the labeling of harmful outdoor emissions from Reactive Organic Compounds (ROGs) to VOCs.
+The EPA categorizes VOCs based on volatility.
+While all VOCs are considered harmful, their boiling points affect how readily they enter the air.
+The EPA has updated its terminology, changing the label for harmful outdoor emissions from Reactive Organic Compounds (ROGs) to VOCs.

 - Propane